Emtricitabine/tenofovir disoproxil

 - kidney problems

-Emtricitabine/tenofovir disoproxil can also cause dizziness, so do not drive or use heavy machinery if you feel dizzy.
-If you notice any serious side effects, or your side effects do not go away after you have used the treatment for a few days, speak to your doctor.
-For further information on side effects, see the patient information leaflet.
+Since emtricitabine/tenofovir disoproxil can cause dizziness, do not drive or use heavy machinery if you feel dizzy.
+If you notice any serious side effects, or your side effects do not go away after a few days, speak to your doctor.
+For further information on side effects, read see the patient information leaflet.

 Emtricitabine/tenofovir disoproxil can affect your kidneys.
 If you have severe kidney disease or are currently on dialysis, this treatment is not recommended.